How to Create a Before and After Image Slider in Squarespace

 document.addEventListener("DOMContentLoaded", function () {

-const container = document.querySelector(".custom-image-slider");
+const sliders = document.querySelectorAll(".custom-image-slider");

-const afterImage = document.querySelector(".slider-after");
+const afterImage = container.querySelector(".slider-after");

-const handle = document.querySelector(".slider-handle");
+const handle = container.querySelector(".slider-handle");

 const initialPercentage = 50;